Services

 Pay parking resumes March 4, 2022

 The Clean Air Bylaw No. 3962 makes all parks, playgrounds, playing fields, public squares and bus stops in the Capital Regional District free from smoke from tobacco, vapour products and cannabis.
-It also sets smoke-free buffer zones outside of business doorways, windows and air intakes to seven metres.
-Get a Clean Air sign for your site.
+It also sets smoke-free buffer zones outside of building doorways, windows and air intakes to seven metres.
+Get a Clean Air sign for your location.

 Encouraging compliance with the bylaw includes:

-The amendment allows the bylaw to prohibit the burning or vaping of any substances, including cannabis, in any public space as identified in the existing bylaw, which includes: playing fields, playgrounds, and public squares.
-The bylaw will be deposited with the Minister of Health.
+The most recent bylaw amendment was adopted by the CRD Board at its January 9, 2019 meeting.
+This amendment prohibits the burning or vaping of any substances, including cannabis, in any public space as identified in the existing bylaw.

 To consult with an enforcement officer or if you have a concern about compliance, please contact the Island Health Tobacco & Vapour Control Program or email CleanAirBylaw@islandhealth.ca.